What is a Dental Implant?

 What do I need for the consultation?

-It is ideal to have had a 3D scan PRIOR to your consultation to allow a complete and thorough treatment plan to be provided.
+It is ideal to have had a 3D scan (no older than 12 months old) PRIOR to your consultation to allow a complete and thorough treatment plan to be provided.

 There are a number of centres across Melbourne that will provide this service for a small fee if you have no private health insurance or for no out of pocket expense if you do have private health insurance.
+Dr Wong also has arrangements with some radiology centres in Melbourne to provide this 3D scan bulk billed through Medicare.
 Please enquire about this when requesting an appointment either by phone or via our “Contact Us” page.

 Risk factors for failure of Single Implants